-[Cybersecurity policy.]
-Each covered entity shall implement and maintain a written policy or policies, approved at least annually by [a senior officer or] the covered entity's [board of directors (or an appropriate committee thereof) or equivalent governing body, setting forth the covered entity's policies and procedures] senior governing body for the protection of its information systems and nonpublic information stored on those information systems.
+Cybersecurity Policy.
+Each Covered Entitycovered entity shall implement and maintain a written policy or policies, approved by a Senior Officer or the Covered Entity's board of directors (or an appropriate committee thereof) or equivalent governing body, setting forth the Covered Entity's policies and procedures at least annually by a senior officer or the covered entity's senior governing body for the protection of its Information Systems and Nonpublic Information stored on those Information Systems information systems and nonpublic information stored on those information systems.
 Procedures shall be developed, documented and implemented in accordance with the written policy or policies.
-The cybersecurity policy or policies and procedures shall be based on the covered entity's risk assessment and address, at a minimum, the following areas to the extent applicable to the covered entity's operations:
+The cybersecurity policy or policies and procedures shall be based on the Covered Entity's Risk Assessment covered entity's risk assessment and address, at a minimum, the following areas to the extent applicable to the Covered Entity's covered entity's operations:

-- (a) information security; - (b) data governance, [and] classification and retention; - (c) asset inventory, [and] device management and end of life management; - (d) access controls, including remote access and identity management; - (e) business continuity and disaster recovery planning and resources; - (f) systems operations and availability concerns; - (g) systems and network security and monitoring; - (h) [systems and network monitoring] security awareness and training;
+- (a) information security; - (b) data governance and, classification and retention; - (c) asset inventory and, device management and end of life management; - (d) access controls, including remote access and identity management;